royw/appimage-updater/docs/architecture.md

 - `associate_assets_with_checksums()` - Link download assets to checksums
 - `filter_assets_by_pattern()` - Pattern-based asset filtering
 - `get_release_by_tag()` - Fetch specific release by tag

+### Legacy GitHub Integration (`github_client.py`)

+Direct GitHub API client used internally by the GitHub repository implementation.

+**Note:** This module is now wrapped by `GitHubRepository` and accessed through the repository abstraction layer.

 ### Version Management (`version_checker.py`)